amareshkar101/amareshkar101/README.md

 # Hi there, I'm Amaresh 👋

-## I'm a Frontend Developer!
+## I'm a Senior Frontend Engineer!

-- 🔭 Check out my projects: [My React Projects][website]!
+- 🔭 Check out my projects: [My Personal Projects][website]!
-- 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2024 Goals: Learn more about MERN Stack
+- 🥅 2025 Goals: Learn more about MERN Stack
 - ⚡ Fun fact: I love to travel

 ### Connect with me: